Jessicashinjo/python-milestones/01-foundations/README.md

 ## Pip

 Pip is, by far, the most common way for [Python packages to be installed](https://packaging.python.org/en/latest/installing/#use-pip-for-installing).
-Take some time, by follow the previous link, to review how to properly use pip to install packages
+Take some time, by following the previous link, to review how to properly use pip to install packages.